 This is one of the reasons it is so important to hire a qualified lawyer to help you seek compensation.
 The Minneapolis car crash lawyers at TSR Injury Law have decades of combined experience and a proven track record.
-We have obtained more than $150 million in compensation for our clients.
+We have obtained $300 million in compensation for our clients.

 What Drivers Know and Do Not Know About Car Insurance

 In October 2017, The Zebra published a survey of 1,165 car insurance customers to assess how much they knew about their insurance policies.
 Even though 81 percent of respondents think they have the insurance they need, few respondents were able to correctly identify common types of coverage.

 In fact, nearly 45 percent of respondents did not know what coverage applies to a crash with another driver who does not have insurance.
 The answer is: uninsured motorist coverage.

 Just 35 percent of drivers knew damage to their vehicle may be covered by the at-fault driver’s liability coverage.

 When asked about the purpose of car insurance, only 5.2 percent of respondents said the purpose was to pay their medical bills if they were injured in a crash.
 Another 23 percent said their insurance would pay the other driver’s bills if they cause the other driver injury or property damage.